GreycLab/gmic-py/README.md

 Full documentation is being written at [https://gmic-py.readthedocs.io/](https://gmic-py.readthedocs.io/).

 ## Supported platforms
-`gmic-py` works for Linux and Mac OS x 64bits architecture x Python >= 3.6.
+`gmic-py` works for Linux and Mac OS X 64bits architecture x Python >= 3.6.
 Windows support is planned for Q4 2020.

 In case your environment is a type of Unix, but compiling from source is needed, note that the `pip` installer will download `gmic-py`'s source and most possibly compile it very well.
 See the `CONTRIBUTING.md` file and the [documentation](https://gmic-py.readthedocs.io/) for tips on building `gmic-py` for your own OS.